viam-labs/sync-at-time/README.md

 }
 ```

+For an example configuration see [example.json](./example.json).

 ### Next steps

-You have now configured sync to happen at a specific time slot.
+You have now configured sync to happen during a specific time slot.
 To test your setup, [configure a webcam](https://docs.viam.com/components/camera/webcam/) or another component and [enable data capture on one of the component methods](https://docs.viam.com/data/capture/#configure-data-capture-for-individual-components), for example `ReadImage`.
-Data will now be captured.
+The data manager will now capture data.
 Go to the [**Control** tab](https://docs.viam.com/fleet/machines/#control).
 You should see the sensor.
 Click on `GetReadings`.
 If you are in the time frame for sync, the sensor will return true.